BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

 **Getting Around Knowledge Cutoffs**

 A knowledge cutoff doesn't prevent a model from discussing current topics intelligently.
 You just have to be aware that for bleeding-edge content, it's best if you supply the specific information, articles, or data related to your query as part of your chat to give the AI context.

-Or if you know a model has internet search capabilities provided by the features offered in the platform:
+Alternatively, if you know a model has internet search capabilities provided by the features offered in the platform, it may intelligently use the internet to answer your question.
+You can also directly ask an AI chat assistant with these capabilities to use it's search tool if it's available.
+Here are some of the platforms that offer internet search:

 - **ChatGPT:** Great for conversational AI and browsing capabilities.
-- **Google Search with AI Overview:** Integrates AI summaries into traditional search.
+- **Google Search with AI Overview:** Integrates AI summaries into traditional Google search.
 - **Perplexity:** Searches the internet to give you an accessible, conversational, and verifiable answer.
   - Note: Perplexity uses one of the common foundational models to summarize and synthesize material.
 You can choose GPT-4o, Claude, etc. in your settings (a paid plan is required to choose).
 - **Gemini:** Evaluate and cite responses with the "Double Check Responses" feature.
+- **Mistral:** A French model that has internet search capabilities.
+- **DeepSeek:** A Chinese model that has internet search capabilities.
-- **Claude:** Notably, at this time, Claude does not have access to the internet in the chat interface.
+- **Claude:** Notably, at this time, Claude **does not** have access to the internet in the chat interface.

-Then you can ask the model to use its search capabilities or provide a link for it to crawl.

 ---